Did the Apple Watch Series 4 live up to its fitness claims?

 And with the Series 4 you have new health features like the EKG, irregular heart rate notifications and fall detection.
 Be sure to check out our review (in progress right now) before making a final decision.

+Apple Watch's new EKG feature: Taking heart monitoring to the next level.

-Discuss: Apple Watch Series 4: We put all of its fitness claims to the test
+Discuss: Apple Watch: We put all of its fitness claims to the test

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.